 "I'm not that drunk!"
 Sakumo protested as he made his way to bathroom, laughter trailing after him.

 The restroom was practically empty with only one other person, besides Sakumo, at the sinks.
 Kakashi caught the man's eye in the mirror and nodded his head sharply towards the door.
 The middle-aged civilian paled and quickly left without drying his hands.

-Kakashi leaned against the doorframe and waited patiently as Sakumo to finish at the urinal and meticulously clean himself off.
+Kakashi leaned against the doorframe and waited patiently as Sakumo to finished at the urinal and meticulously clean himself off.
 When Sakumo headed towards the sinks Kakashi reached up and snapped shut the lock on the door.

 "Kakashi?"
 Sakumo asked uncertainly.

 "I think you should leave," he said.

 Sakumo's head tilted curiously to one side.
 "Why?"

 Or maybe he was really flunked for being an idiot, Kakashi thought uncharitably.
 He stalked forward, letting his temper flare his chakra.
 Sakumo instinctively backed up until he hit the wall.
 Kakashi leaned in close.
 "I think we both know why."